Demonstrate You Fit the Job Criteria

 Choose examples from your life

-Having made the list of job criteria, you should then jot down examples that demonstrate you have the skills or experience they are looking for.
+Having made the list of job criteria, you should then make a note of examples that demonstrate you have the skills or experience they are looking for.

-You can demonstrate these by using examples from your academic life and extracurricular activities: tutorials, team projects, work experience, part-time jobs, fieldwork, dissertations, sport, music, and societies in the University or your College.
+You can demonstrate these by using examples from your work experience, part-time jobs, extracurricular activities and academic experiences.
 Try to find examples from a range of activities.

 • Give specific examples and evidence – don’t generalise